dirkarnez/respectesc-client/src/data/en-local-overseas-domestic-helpers.md

   - Working visa fee for the Hong Kong Immigration Department
   - Notary fees for the issuance of contract by the consulate in Hong Kong
   - Body check (including pregnancy test, Hepatitis B, chest and lung, venereal disease and AIDS test) in Hong Kong
-  - The helper can be changed once within 12 months (80% of the original price is required)
+  - Within 12 months, replacing domestic helpers will incur an additional 80% of the original fee
-  - We can help with local labor insurance
+  - We can help applying local labor insurance (no extra charge is required)
-  - Air ticket to Hong Kong is not included
+  - Air ticket fee to Hong Kong is not included